 Los Angeles mayor faces recall effort over handling of city's burgeoning homeless crisis

-Los Angeles Mayor Eric Garcetti is facing a recall effort as he continues to be besieged by complaints about the city's widespread homeless population and his handling of the crisis.
+LOS ANGELES – Mayor Eric Garcetti is facing a recall effort as he continues to be besieged by complaints about Los Angeles' widespread homeless population and his handling of the crisis.

 The two-term Democrat spoke Wednesday about the city's response to figures released earlier this month that showed a substantial increase in homelessness despite millions of dollars being applied to the problem.
 The city saw a 16 percent jump in homeless people -- to 36,300 -- over last year, according to an annual point-in-time count conducted by Los Angeles County earlier this year.